- Energy-efficient living

 Toilets use a lot of water and the water we flush away is usually valuable tap water.
 Switching to a more water-efficient toilet will make a big difference to your household's water use and will help protect our future water supplies.

 Water-efficient toilets do the same job as inefficient toilets but use much less water.
-Older model toilets can use up to 12 litres of water per flush, whereas dual-flush toilets use only 3 litres on a half-flush.
+Older model toilets can use up to 12 litres of water per flush, whereas 6-star rated dual-flush toilets use as little as 2.2 litres on a half-flush.

 New toilets must have a Water Efficiency Labelling and Standards (WELS) scheme star rating to show how water-efficient they are.
 The more stars the more water efficient.
-Aim for a toilet with a minimum 3-star rating.
-There are also 5-star models that re-use water from a hand washing basin.
-The hand basin sits on top of the cistern and the water you wash your hands with is then used to flush your toilet.
+Aim for a toilet with a 6-star rating.

 The WELS Water efficiency page has additional purchasing, operating and maintenance tips.